klheard/vbsd/README.md

 | usr.bin | User commands. |
 | usr.sbin | System administration commands. |

-For information on synchronizing your source tree with one or more of the FreeBSD Project's development branches, please see [FreeBSD Handbook](https://docs.freebsd.org/en/books/handbook/cutting-edge/#current-stable).
+For information on synchronizing your source tree with one or more of the VBSD Project's development branches, please see [VBSD Handbook](https://docs.VBSD.org/en/books/handbook/cutting-edge/#current-stable).